Singing encourages speaking in Finnish

 The Learn Finnish by Singing course helps international students and staff at Uniarts Helsinki to speak Finnish.
-Singing together and expressing the language holistically through music supports pronunciation, activation and the understanding of spoken language, among other things.
+Singing together and expressing the language holistically through music supports pronunciation as well as the activation and understanding of the spoken language, among other things.
 Music makes learning a language fun.

 Music teacher and choir conductor Johanna Lehtinen-Schnabel and Finnish language lecturer Sanna Teerenhovi.

-Uniarts Helsinki got interested in the idea that languages can also be learned through the arts.
+The idea that languages, too, can be learned with the help of art sparked interest at Uniarts Helsinki a few years ago.
 The Learn Finnish by Singing courses were organised five times in 2021–24 as part of Uniarts Helsinki’s internationalisation programme.
-Finnish language skills significantly help with employment and integration into the Finnish society.
-Since the results have been promising, the courses will be organised this year as well.
+Finnish language skills significantly help foreign people’s employment and integration into the Finnish society.
+Since the results have been promising, the courses will be organised this year, as well.
 The next course will be organised in spring 2025, in February or March.
 In Finnish, the course is called Opi suomea laulaen.

-One of the course leaders, music teacher and choir conductor Johanna Lehtinen-Schnabel, is currently finishing her doctoral dissertation at the Uniarts Helsinki’s Sibelius Academy, exploring the potential of singing in a language-aware choir for second language learning.
-She has been developing the Learn Finnish by Singing approach since 2012, and has organized courses, workshops and choir activities related to the topic at various educational institutions, including liberal adult education.
+One of the course instructors, music teacher and choir conductor Johanna Lehtinen-Schnabel, is currently finishing her doctoral dissertation at Uniarts Helsinki’s Sibelius Academy, exploring the potential of choir singing in learning Finnish as a second language.
+She has been developing the Learn Finnish by Singing approach since 2012, and has organised courses, workshops and choir activities related to the topic at various educational institutions, including in liberal adult education.

-“This is an incredibly interesting and transdisciplinary topic that has not been studied very much.
-The idea of teaching Finnish through music was originally initiated by students’ needs and wishes when I taught music as part of an integration training.
+“This is an incredibly interesting and multidisciplinary topic that has not been studied very much.
+The idea of teaching Finnish through music was originally initiated by students’ wishes when I taught music as part of an integration training.
 Music allows for a very holistic approach to language.
 Music brings emotions and embodiment to the learning and teaching of Finnish.
-In our courses, everyone supports each other,” Lehtinen-Schnabel assures.
+In our courses, everyone brings something to the table and contributes as a team effort,” Lehtinen-Schnabel says.

-Uniarts Helsinki was inspired by this method of language teaching, which applies arts, creativity and current research to language learning.
-Lehtinen-Schnabel and Sanna Teerenhovi, a Finnish language lecturer at Uniarts Helsinki, together designed a course suitable for Uniarts Helsinki’s international students and staff.
+People at Uniarts Helsinki were inspired by this method of language teaching, which applies arts, creativity and current research to language learning.
+Lehtinen-Schnabel teamed up with Uniarts Helsinki’s Finnish language lecturer Sanna Teerenhovi and planned a course suitable for Uniarts Helsinki’s international students and staff.

 Writing lyrics and singing together

 “When singing, repetition helps with remembering new words, and focusing on articulation comes naturally.
 We practice how to articulate and pronounce Finnish correctly.
 In an arts context, many people become encouraged to play with language.
-Speech doesn’t have to be perfect,” Lehtinen-Schnabel says.
+What you say doesn’t have to be perfect,” Lehtinen-Schnabel says.

 “Doing and experiencing together supports learning in many ways.
-At the same time, we move together and express emotions.
+We move together and express emotions at the same time.
 Language is also an action that involves the whole body.
-Through the arts, we can also find embodied connection to language learning,” she continues.
+Through the arts, we can also find an embodied connection to language learning,” she continues.

-The students’ Finnish skills vary a lot, and their musical skills are also at different levels.
-At Uniarts Helsinki, some of the students are studying to become professional musicians, but some have never played or practiced music.
+The students’ Finnish skills vary a lot, and even their musical skills are at different levels.
+At Uniarts Helsinki, some of the students are studying to become professional musicians, but some have never played an instrument or had musical hobbies.

-“I am not a good singer myself, and at first I was terrified that I would have to teach the students of the Sibelius Academy by singing.
+“I am not a good singer myself, and at first I was terrified that I would have to teach Sibelius Academy students by singing.
 My fears quickly disappeared.
 This approach gives me the opportunity to work with learners at different levels.
 Everyone gets something out of the course,” Teerenhovi says.

 The course format evolves with the students